-Process Architecture Form factor and modularity Serviceability Performance/Applic ation x86 (Intel, AMD) Unix (SPARC RISC) Other (e.g. ARM) Pedestal (tower) Rack-optimised Blade system Multi-node Large/ Mainframe Embedded/ Barebone Managed Operation System Resilient server Micro server HPC server Fully fault tolerant server Server appliances Large/ Mainframe
+Process Architecture Form factor and modularity Serviceability Performance/Applic ation RISC)Other (e.g. ARM) Rack-optimisedBlade system Managed Operation System Resilient server Micro server HPC server Fully fault tolerant server Server appliances Large/ Mainframe

-The energy consumption and product performance over a its lifetime is defined by the configuration and utilisation aspects.
+The energy consumption and product performance over its lifetime is defined by the configuration and utilisation aspects.
 Due to heterogenous nature of server configurations and actual utilisation, it is not possible to define specific functional units that are based on certain performance parameters.